01 of 03

-California is home to 11 major ports, 9 of them on the coast.
-The combined ports of Los Angeles and Long Beach make up the sixth busiest port in the world.
-Together, they handle a fourth of all container cargo traffic in the United States.
+- California is home to 11 major ports, with nine of them on the coast.
+The combined ports of Los Angeles and Long Beach make up the sixth-busiest port in the world.
+Together, they handle one-quarter of all container cargo traffic in the United States.

 02 of 03

 Places to Visit on the Northern California Coast